Thinking ahead post election: ending gerrymandering

-CHARLOTTESVILLE, Va.
-(CBS19 NEWS) -- Court-ordered redrawn districts to end racial gerrymandering may have had a hand in Tuesday’s election results, and with Democrats flipping the Virginia House and Senate, there is a chance partisan gerrymandering may come to an end in the 2020 General Assembly.
+Court-ordered redrawn districts to end racial gerrymandering may have had a hand in Tuesday’s election, and with Democrats flipping the House and Senate, there is a chance partisan gerrymandering may come to an end too in the 2020 General Assembly.

-The Virginia Redistricting Reform Amendment passed its first reading during the 2019 General Assembly session.
-Now it needs to be passed one more time in the 2020 General Assembly before going to the people who will then vote on it.
+The Virginia Redistricting Reform Amendment passed its first read during the 2019 General Assembly session.
+Now it needs to be passed one more time in the 2020 General Assembly before going to the people and ending partisan-drawn districts.

 "For the first time in Virginia's history, citizens would be involved in drawing the legislative lines,” said Salmon.

 Salmon said this would make voting in Virginia better overall.

 "What we want is a process that keeps communities together,” said Salmon.
 “That makes sure that voters have a real choice at the ballot box.
 And also what it would do is make sure that politicians have to appeal to all members of their communities and not just a particular base just to be elected.
 It would make elections much more competitive."

 Salmon said they feel they can depend on Virginia’s freshly elected legislators to push the amendment through.

 "We're really going to be looking to Senator Creigh Deeds and new House of Delegates member, Sally Hudson, for pushing this over the finish line."

 Senator Creigh Deeds, who represents much of Central Virginia, agreed that no legislators, Democratic or Republican, should have a hand in redrawing the districts.
 Deeds is confident the amendment will pass through its second reading.